 - The RMP addresses the “how?” questions for how your company manages risk.

-- This is an editable Microsoft Word document that provides program-level guidance to directly supports the WISP and DSP policies and standards for managing cybersecurity risk.
+- This is an editable Microsoft Word document that provides program-level guidance to directly supports the CDPP and DSP policies and standards for managing cybersecurity risk.

 - In summary, this addresses fundamental needs when it comes to risk management requirements: